rBurgett/system-font-families/README.md

 # system-font-families
-Node lib to get system font families (all TTF, OTF, and WOFF) using only JavaScript.
+Node lib for getting system font families (all TTF, OTF, and WOFF) using only JavaScript.